How to Install Fedora 38 with Snapshot and Rollback Support

 Set the partition Size to 512 MiB, the Filesystem to EFI System Partition, and the Mountpoint to /boot/efi.

-How to Install Fedora 38 with Snapshot and Rollback Support EFI Partition
+Install Fedora with Snapshot and Rollback Support - EFI Partition

 Select the free space again and click on the + sign to create a Btrfs volume.
 Set the Filesystem to btrfs and the Mountpoint to /.
 I used the entire remaining space.
 However, you can specify the size you want for the btrfs volume.

-How to Install Fedora 38 with Snapshot and Rollback Support Btrfs root Partition
+Install Fedora with Snapshot and Rollback Support - BTRFS root partition

 Next, you must create a home subvolume.
 (1) Select the Btrfs Volume from the left panel, and (2) click on the + sign on the right panel.

-How to Install Fedora 38 with Snapshot and Rollback Support Create Subvolumes
+Install Fedora with Snapshot and Rollback Support - Create Subvolume

 Create a home subvolume.
 Enter the Name as home and Mountpoint as /home.
 Click OK to finish.

-How to Install Fedora 38 with Snapshot and Rollback Support home Subvolume
+Install Fedora with Snapshot and Rollback Support - Home Subvolume

 I will create the remaining subvolumes when the installation is finished.
-This is because the Anaconda installer does not allow you to create subvolumes with slashes (/) in their paths, such as var/log.
+This is because the Anaconda installer does not allow you to create subvolumes with slashes (/) in their names, such as var/log.

 For now, click Done to finish creating subvolumes.